-In the coming year, SMART faces important decision points in its future planning.
-In working to provide the best transit alternative to commuters in the North Bay, SMART opened with more service than originally planned in Measure Q, service that is safe, reliable and has carried over 1.4 million passengers to date.
-However, in the past two years, the District has found that the costs of operating are higher than earlier projections.
-Those cost pressures include debt service, safety technology and the high cost of labor for qualified staff driven by the cost of housing and living in the Bay Area.
+In the past two years, the District has found that the costs of operating are higher than earlier projections.
+Those cost pressures include the high cost of labor for qualified staff driven by the cost of housing and living in the Bay Area.
+These are added to the escalating debt payments tied to the delivery of the current rail and pathway network.

-While extension of the current sales tax was always planned and necessary for continued operations, the year in which SMART asked voters for that extension had not been planned.
-This Strategic Plan focuses on a path forward in which SMART asks voters in March 2020 to continue the progress and success of the SMART transit alternative and extend the current sales tax past its 2029 expiration date.
-This would allow the District the time needed to restructure its debt and put more annual funding to operations.
-Preliminary estimates would allow annual debt service to be reduced from \$18 million to \$6 million.
-This would not only make the current rail and pathway operations sustainable; it would also provide the revenue needed to operate future rail extensions to Healdsburg and Cloverdale and future pathway expansion should outside construction funding become available.
-In the coming years, SMART will continue its very successful efforts to seek out regional federal and state funds to extend beyond the current system.
-Without an extension of the sales tax, SMART will embark on cost cutting measures in order to bring costs down to anticipated revenue levels.
+This Strategic Plan focuses on a path forward in which SMART asks voters in March 2020 to extend the current sales tax past its 2029 expiration date.
+This would provide the best path to future financial stability for SMART.
+A March 2020 extension gives the District time needed to restructure its debt and allows more annual funding for operations.
+The estimated benefits are outlined below:

+Benefits of Early Extension:

+- > It would reduce annual debt service from \$18 million to \$6.2 million. - The reduction would produce an additional \$12 million annually and that savings would provide stable funding for continuing current service levels and ongoing maintenance. - By reducing annual debt service, SMART could also operate future rail extensions to Healdsburg and Cloverdale and future pathway expansion should outside construction funding become available.

+Without an early extension of the sales tax, SMART would be required to implement cost cutting measures in order to bring costs other than debt service down to match anticipated revenue levels.

-This 2019 Plan includes sections outlining SMART's current operations and capital projects, discusses the revenues and expenditures related to those, and presents more detailed information on the financial planning options available to the Board in the coming years.
+This 2019 Plan has been reviewed by SMART's Citizens Oversight Committee and was approved by the Board of Directors on September 18, 2019.
+It includes sections outlining SMART's current operations and capital projects, discusses the related revenues and expenditures, and presents more detailed information on the financial planning options available to the Board in the coming years.